Other Compliance Issues

 - Conform to other provisions of Uniform Guidance, 2CFR 200.306 Subpart D, as applicable.

-The SR development department ensures that the proposal budget reflects only the proper level of cost-sharing required.
-Since documenting cost-sharing is a time consuming process for PIs and research foundation staff, efforts are made to not offer cost-sharing when it is not required or difficult to document.
+The SRD department ensures that the proposal budget reflects only the proper level of cost-sharing required.
+Since documenting cost-sharing is a time-consuming process for both PI and SDSU Research Foundation staff, efforts are made to not offer cost-sharing when it is not required or difficult to document.

-The SR administration department works with the PI to ensure all cost-sharing is adequately documented and source documents are provided.
-Whether it is mandated or voluntary, budgeted cost-sharing must be documented in the post-award phase of a project by the PI.
-The SR administration department summarizes the actual cost-sharing received, ensures documented cost-sharing is reported to sponsor agencies as required, and maintains the cost-sharing summary and the source documentation in the award file.
-PIs should contact their SRD development specialist with questions regarding including cost-sharing in a proposal.
-The grants specialist is available to respond to questions regarding documenting cost-sharing on awards.
+The SRA department works with the PI to ensure all cost-sharing is adequately documented and source documents are provided.
+Whether it is mandated, or voluntary, budgeted cost-sharing must be documented in the post-award phase of a project by the PI.
+The SRA department summarizes the actual cost-sharing received, ensures documented cost-sharing is reported to sponsor agencies as required, and maintains the cost-sharing summary and the source documentation in the award file.
+The PI should contact their SRD specialist with questions regarding including cost-sharing in a proposal.
+The SRA grant specialist is available to respond to questions regarding documenting cost-sharing on awards.

 ii.
 Program Income Policy

-Federal regulations define program income as gross income earned by a grantee or its subcontractors that is directly generated by a grant-supported activity or earned as a result of the grant.
-(OMB Uniform Guidance, 2 CFR 200.80)
+Federal regulations define program income as gross income earned by a grantee that is directly generated by a grant-supported activity or earned because of the Federal award during the period of performance.

-All program income earned during the project period shall be retained by the SDSU Research Foundation in accordance with federal awarding agency regulations and the terms and conditions of the award and shall typically be used in one of the following ways:
+All program income earned during the project period shall be managed by the SDSU Research Foundation in accordance with federal awarding agency regulations and the terms and conditions of the award.
+Typically, NIH and NSF default to the additive method for award recipients unless otherwise specified in the terms of the award.
+If a federal awarding agency does not specify or give prior approval on how program income is to be used, the Uniform Guidance requires the deductive method be applied.
+(Uniform Guidance, 2 CFR 200.307)

-PIs are responsible for notifying SR Administration of any revenue that is associated with or generated by a sponsored program, regardless of whether the sponsor is federal or non-federal.
-If it is determined that the revenue is program income, the SR grant specialist will work with the PI to establish a 9-ledger fund in the research foundation’s accounting system.
-Facilities and Administrative Costs (F&A) and Fringe Benefit rates will be applied to program income 9-ledger funds at the same rate as the sponsored project associated with the fund or at a minimum of 6%, whichever is greater.
+The PI is responsible for notifying their SRA grant specialist of any revenue that is associated with or generated by a sponsored program, regardless of whether the sponsor is federal or non-federal.
+If it is determined that the revenue is program income, the SRA grant specialist will work with the PI to establish a 9-ledger fund to manage the funds.
+The Facilities and Administrative Costs (F&A) rate applied to program income 9-ledger fund will be the same rate applied to the associated grant or a minimum of 6%, whichever is greater.

-PIs are responsible for ensuring all funds received for program income are deposited into a program income fund and expended in accordance with research foundation policies and procedures and sponsor agency terms and conditions.
-PIs should also monitor the monthly budget reports produced for program income funds in a manner consistent with that used to monitor their other project funds.
+The PI is responsible for ensuring all funds received for program income are deposited into a program income fund and expended in accordance with SDSU Research Foundation policies and procedures and sponsor agency terms and conditions.
+The PI should also monitor the monthly budget reports produced for program income funds in a manner consistent with those used to monitor their other project funds.

-During the life of the award, the SRA grant specialist will approve expenditures against the program income fund in accordance with the research foundation’s policies and procedures and sponsor agency terms and conditions (see Section II.G Expenditure Processing).
-The grant specialist, in conjunction with finance & accounting, will ensure that program income costs are included on sponsor required financial reports and are accurately reported to the federal government.
+During the life of the award, the SRA grant specialist will approve expenditures against the program income fund in accordance with the SDSU Research Foundation’s policies and procedures and sponsor agency terms and conditions (see Section II.G Expenditure Processing).
+The SRA grant specialist, in conjunction with finance & accounting staff, ensures that program income costs are included on sponsor required financial reports and are accurately reported to the sponsor as required under the terms and conditions of the award.

 iii.
 Credit Card Processing and Security Policy - Merchant Services Policies and Procedures

-Some SDSURF projects accept donations or payments for goods or services such as application and registration fees and have been set-up with credit card merchant accounts.
+For SDSU Research Foundation projects that accept donations or payments for goods or services such as application and registration fees and have been set up with credit card merchant accounts.
 Projects accept payments through point of sale (POS) terminals or have agreements with third-party processors to provide payment gateway services that allow customers to make purchases on-line via the Internet.

 The ability to accept credit card payments comes with risk and the responsibility to protect sensitive cardholder data.

-SDSURF projects that participate in card processing activities (merchants) are required to follow strict procedures to protect customers’ credit card data.
+SDSU Research Foundation projects that participate in card processing activities (merchants) are required to follow strict procedures to protect customers’ credit card data.
 The credit card companies (including Visa, MasterCard, Discover, and American Express) have developed standards that all credit card merchants must follow called Payment Card Industry Data Security Standards (PCI DSS).
-In addition, all projects utilizing merchant accounts must adhere to the ICSUAM Credit Card Payment Policy, San Diego State University Information Security Plan and SDSURF’s Merchant Services Policies and Procedures at Credit Card Processing Security Policy).
-(PDF Format 49KB)*
+In addition, all projects utilizing merchant accounts must adhere to the ICSUAM Debit and Credit Card Payments Policy, SDSU Information Security Plan and SDSU Research Foundation Merchant Services Policies and Procedures.
+See Credit Card Processing Security Policy found on SDSU Research Foundation website.

 iv.
 Effort Reporting Procedures

 The salary and wage costs of employees with a university (SDSU) appointment are compensated to the employee by SDSU, SDSU Research Foundation or a combination of both organizations.
-The effort reporting system described herein was established to meet the requirements of Section II.
-J.10 referenced above and reviewed to ensure it meets the requirements outlined in the OMB Uniform Guidance, 2 CFR 200.430.
+The effort reporting system described herein was established to meet the requirements outlined in the OMB Uniform Guidance, 2 CFR 200.430.

 The effort report contains comprehensive time and effort information, including percent of SDSU assignment allocated to instructional activities, reimbursed time, direct pay, and cost-sharing or release time for faculty and staff who work on federally and non-federally sponsored programs.
-To maintain consistency, effort reports are prepared, distributed, and certified for all employees with a SDSU appointment who work on sponsored agreements.
-The research foundation attempts to complete this process within 120 days of the end date of the effort reporting period.
-Effort reports are typically created 60 days after the end date of the term period.
-The reports are distributed electronically via PI Profile to the employee for review and certification.
-Follow-up notices are sent and if necessary, phone calls and office visits are made to ensure the effort reports are certified in a timely manner.
+To maintain consistency, effort reports are prepared, distributed, and certified for all employees with an SDSU appointment who work on sponsored agreements.
+The SDSU Research Foundation attempts to complete this process within 120 days of the end date of the effort reporting period.
+Effort reports are typically created 60 days after the end date of the academic term period.
+The reports are distributed electronically via MyRF to the employee for review and certification.
+Follow-up notices are sent and if necessary, phone calls and meetings are scheduled to respond to questions and ensure the effort reports are certified in a timely manner.

-The sponsored research services division is responsible for the preparation, dissemination, and collection of all effort reports.
+The SRA department is responsible for the preparation, dissemination, and collection of all effort reports.
 Information is gathered during the year on all SDSU faculty and instructional staff.
-The information is gathered from workload forms, downloads from the research foundation's financial system, and cost-sharing information provided by SRA grant specialists.
+The information is gathered from SDSU faculty grant, contract GRSFIF workload forms, downloads from the SDSU Research Foundation financial system, and cost- sharing information provided by SRA grant specialist.

 The recipient of an effort report is required to certify that the distribution of effort recorded in the payroll systems and reported on the effort report is a reasonable estimate of the actual work performed during the period covered by the report.
-If not, the individual must indicate the correct distribution of effort so that the payroll allocations can be corrected.
+If not accurate, the individual must indicate the correct distribution of effort so that the payroll allocations can be corrected.
+A revised report is issued after corrections have been implemented.
 Notifications of updated effort reports that require certification are sent monthly.
+Individuals should contact their assigned SRA grant specialist for assistance.

 v.
 Export Controls